shadiaduery/US_cities_transportation_C02emissions/README.md

     3a) In a certain point in time, solar currently is providing _% of the current energy needs of these states?
 4) How much of a state's energy requirements can be met by solar?

+Our second plan for Project #3 is to potentially answer this question: Is it currently possible to power the city of Portland with only renewable energy for a week, or a month?

+To answer this question, we would need these data sets and analysis:
+1. Current energy needs by the city of Portland (energy demand)
+2. Energy sources available in the city to identity the renewable energy sources
+3. Determine to max capacity that these renewable energies sources can run to paired with temporal data (how much energy can be produce by energy source, and when)
+5:58
+4. Calculate how much of the total energy consumption needs could be met by a mix of renewable energy sources
 --------------------------------------------------------------------------